Tinder's competitors are banking on its sleazy image

 “Being able to express who you really are helps you find people who resonate with that,” she says.
 “Your profile becomes less about ‘I’m a lesbian’ or ‘I’m bi’ and more about ‘Here’s who I am and what you need to know if you want to go on a date with me.’
 It lets people express all parts of themselves.”

-As with Tinder, Her users match with people who have liked their profile.
+As with Tinder, you match with people who have liked your profile.
 But there’s one big difference: the profiles don’t disappear once you’ve swiped.

-Michelle, a bisexual 22-year-old, says she migrated to Her from Tinder because the setting on Tinder for “seeking men and women,” doesn’t yield an even distribution of genders.
+Michelle, a bisexual 22-year-old, says that she has migrated to Her from Tinder.
+The reason: when she changes the setting on Tinder to “seeking men and women,” the genders of people that pop up are not equal.

 “I still see probably 95% men,” she says.
 “And it’s really frustrating to feel like my dating app is pushing me to be heteronormative.”

-Her also wants to be a social network and hosts regular events, something Tinder is exploring with Tinder Social (a feature that encourages groups to meet up).
+Her also wants to be a social network too and hosts regular events, something Tinder is exploring with Tinder Social (a feature that encourages friend groups to meet up).

 Michelle adds that Tinder is “primarily for hookups,” while Her feels like a community as well as a place for dating.
 She considers Tinder as more of a confidence-booster, a place to garner matches as physical affirmation.

 She also likes Hinge, an app that launched in 2014.
-Instead of pairing random strangers, Hinge only shows users potential matches who share Facebook friends.
-Hinge doesn’t reveal user numbers, but spokeswoman Jean-Marie McGrath told Vox in 2015 that the app was sparking 35,500 dates per week, and had created 1,500 relationships.
+Hinge doesn’t reveal user numbers, but spokeswoman Jean-Marie McGrath told Vox in 2015 that 35,500 dates per week and 1,500 relationships have been sparked by the app.
+Instead of random strangers, Hinge also only matches users who share Facebook friends.

 “It feels like more of a natural connection that you might make in the real world rather than just proximity,” Michelle says.

-Hinge mimicked Tinder’s swipe interface until October 2016, when it relaunched as a paid app with a feed of profiles (which you can “like” and message).
+Hinge mimicked Tinder’s swipe interface until October, when it relaunched as a paid app with a feed of profiles (which you “like” and message).
 When asked about the redesign, Hinge’s VP of marketing, Karen Fein, told Select All that “70% of our users are looking for something more serious than free swiping apps offer.”

 Tinder’s reputation as being a place where people only hook-up is, of course, a generalization.
 People do find relationships and love on the app.

-Cosmo recently profiled a number of couples in committed relationships who matched on Tinder.
+Earlier this year, Cosmo also profiled a number of couples in committed relationships who matched on Tinder.
 In a 2016 survey by Consumers’ Research,

 13% of Tinder users reported relationships lasting longer than one month.
 Tinder doesn’t release official statistics around dates and relationships, but says on its site that 26 million matches happen worldwide every day.